insomnius/code-geek/README.md

     - Xcode required for most macOS development tools to run.
   - Go
     - `go` command
+  - Python
+    - `python3` command should be installed.
   - Java
     - JDK required for compile and running Java project